 Do you ever have those days where you feel like you’re being really productive and getting a lot done?
 But then at the end of the day, you really aren’t sure what you actually accomplished?
 Yeah, me too.

-That’s what happens when we plan activity on our to-do list instead of planning our results.
+That’s what happens when we plan activities on our to-do list instead of planning our results.

 For example, let’s say you have a two-hour block of time on Sunday mornings for your blog.
 If you write “work on blog” on your to-do list, then there’s a good chance you’ll spend that two hours with busy work and trying to figure out what to work on.